-New LG Nexus smartphone purportedly leaks out again in photos and on videoAlex Wagner - Deputy Managing Editor, News Desk
+New LG Nexus smartphone purportedly leaks out again in photos and on videoAlex Wagner - Editorial Director of News and Content

 All of the early peeks that we've gotten at LG's new Nexus (often referred to as "Nexus 5" for now) so far are kind of strange in that they've come from official sources like Google and the FCC rather than random leaked reports.
 That's changing today, though, as the folks at 9to5Google claim to have received photos of the new Nexus powered on in the wild.